splunk/securelens/README.md

   splunk/splunk:latest start
 ```

-Open the UI at http://localhost:8000 and sign in as `admin` with the password you set.
+Wait a couple of minutes, then open the UI at http://localhost:8000 and sign in as `admin` with the password you set on the command above.

 Optional: switch to the free license (after the trial ends, this happens automatically).
 Go to Settings -> Licensing -> Change License Group -> Free License.